KirillSmirnov/lua-i2c/README.md

     result = i2c.write(bus, address [, write-data])

-Performs a write transfer on the I2C bus consisting of these parts:
+Performs a write transfer on the I2C bus consisting of these steps:

   * START condition
   * Send write address